 The height of a wood-fired oven entrance should be 63 percent of the height of the inside dome.
 The width of the door should be half that of the oven diameter.

 Got it?
-So, all you need to do is make a note of the height of your sand former during construction and multiply that measurement by 0.63, for the entrance height, and obviously just divide it by 2 for the entrance width.
+So, all you need to do is make a note of the height of your sand former during construction and multiply that measurement by 0.63, for the entrance height, and obviously, just divide the width by 2 for the entrance width.
 Simple!

 But why is this proportion so important?
 What does fire need in order to burn?
 A fuel source and oxygen, right?
 (Yes Simon we knew that.
 We are not idiots you know!).
 OK OK!
 So, When the oven entrance is just the right size it is able to draw in oxygen from the entrance where it combusts, flows around the curved roof of the oven, after which the exhaust gases flow out of the top of the entrance.
 If the entrance is too small, exhaust gases are prevented from escaping (they mix turbulently with incoming oxygen), they pool in the oven roof and will eventually extinguish the fire.
 Too large and the oven will be inefficient, losing lots of valuable heat through the gaping entrance.